Research

 Lund University values interdisciplinary research.
 The Pufendorf Institute for Advances Studies is an incubator for new interdisciplinary research initiatives.
 In recent years, medical humanities has been a constant "visitor" at the institute and benefited from the opportunities to pursue a wide range of research activities.

-- Empathy and compassion – so important yet so complex ASG, Pufendorf IAS - Lunds universitet (started autumn 2021)
+- Empathy and compassion – so important yet so complex ASG, Pufendorf IAS - Lunds universitet (ASG started autumn 2021)

-- Litteraturläsning och hälsa - ASG Pufendorf IAS - Lund University (in Swedish) (started spring 2021)
+- Litteraturläsning och hälsa - ASG Pufendorf IAS - Lund University (in Swedish) (ASG started spring 2021)

 Contact